Why the Anchor?

 Yes, you can see this here or it is available by writing to us at 40 High Road, Port Bannatyne.

-We now have paid to staff the bar daily during all hours of opening.
+We now have paid staff on the bar daily during all hours of opening.
 Other roles will be carried out by the Management Committee assisted by other volunteers.

 What happens to the profits from the business?

-Where can I find out more about Community Shares?
+Where can I find out more about Community Shares in PBDT?